adityakkpk/musicnextjs/README.md

     - Installed `mini-svg-data-uri` package
     - Update the `tailwind.config` file accordingly.
     - In the end we just add a class to our component to add Grid Background.
+---

+## Day 7 - Card Hover effect

+* Creating Featured webinar Component and added sone cards with hover effect.
+* Use the `Hover Effect` card component from `Aceternity UI`.